 For a hydrogen explosion event, IROFS controls ensure that the introduction of argon, Ar-H gas mixture, and air into the LAC unit furnace is controlled.

-For an event produced by an unintended chemical reaction, IROFS controls ensure that an explosion is prevented or that the explosion will be small enough to be contained by the glovebox and VHD exhaust system static barrier.
+For an event produced by an unintended chemical reaction, IROFS controls ensure that an explosion is prevented.

 8.3.2.15 Outside Explosions (EXP15)